 Make a list of the most inane questions you can think of about Han Solo and Chewbacca in the Original Trilogy, and you’ll be halfway done rewriting this spin-off.
-Not even the charms of Woody Harrellson, Alden Ehrenreich, and Donald Glover in this Star Wars cast can redeem a tepid origin that fails to justify itself.
+Not even the charms of Woody Harrelson, Alden Ehrenreich, and Donald Glover in this Star Wars cast can redeem a tepid origin story that fails to justify itself.

 A particular Sith return, the occasional decent gag, and glimpses of a good caper stop it from being the worst.
 It’ll always be the mystery that makes Han enthralling, and nothing here does much to change that.

 In the end, it’s almost like the film just gives up trying to get them right and erupts into a gigantic Jedi, clone, and a skirmish involving some of the best Star Wars droids.
 The kind of thing we were all waiting for since we first heard Obi-Wan utter the phrase “clone wars”.
 Sadly, too little too late.

 We’re pro-Ewoks here, and always will be (Editor’s note: speak for yourself).
 However, after The Empire Strikes Back, Lucas, Richard Marquand, and Lawrence Kasdan delivered a concluding chapter that just doesn’t have the same spark as its predecessors.

 Moving to a forest planet is a welcome reprieve from the desert, as is the introduction of speeder bikes for the action on Endor.
 The Sarlacc Pit, too, makes for inventive nightmare fuel.
-If it weren’t for another Death Star, beginning the bad habit of reusing that set-piece, this would almost be a classic.
+If it weren’t for another Death Star, beginning the bad habit of reusing that Galactic Empire set-piece, this would almost be a classic.
 Check out our Return of the Jedi review for more.

 Yes, midichlorians were a misstep, but Jar-Jar Binks is funnier than you remember.
 The opener of the Prequel Trilogy injects new energy into the franchise with the established Jedi order, massive, vivacious space battles, and the glory of pod-racing.

 Finally, Star Wars gets the chance to deliver one of the best war movies.
-Rogue One steps away from lightsabers and the Force to put us on the ground with the Rebel Alliance’s efforts to stand against the Galactic Empire.
+Rogue One steps away from lightsabers and the Force to put us on the ground with the Rebellion‘s efforts to stand against the Galactic Empire.
 People continuously risking their lives to resist oppression, building toward one massive effort to put a stop to the Empire once and for all.

 Jyn Erso and Cassian Andor lead a ragtag group behind enemy lines to find out about the latest Imperial superweapon, while Galen Erso’s guilt as the architect of the Death Star makes for a solemn Oppenheimer analogue.
 Gareth Edwards’s direction turns AT-ATs and Star Destroyers into mechanical kaiju, tyrannous beasts designed to stamp out opposition.
 Still, doesn’t quite spend enough time in the trenches.